sforsherman/mikroC-Extra-Examples/README.md

 Now launch your mikroC PRO for PIC and you will be able to load the example from the "Examples section".

 ## Updates:
-**Commit #001**: This is the first version that is written, it is not tested yet and might not work as intended.
+**Upload #001**: This is the first version that is written, it is not tested yet and might not work as intended.
 Will be testing it in the next few days and making any changes if necessary.